 Conan Nolan is a political reporter for NBC4 Southern California and anchor of 'News Conference,' the longest running political/public affairs program in Southern California television.
-Joining the station nearly 25 years ago, Nolan's most recent news stories can be seen here.
+Nolan's most recent news stories can be seen here.
 Follow him on Facebook here.

 Prior to joining NBC4, Nolan was a general assignment reporter at KSBW-TV, the NBC affiliate in Salinas, California.
 In 1981, he worked as a news reporter and weekend sports anchor for KSBY-TV in San Luis Obispo.
 Prior to that, he served as the assistant news director for KVEC-AM radio and political reporter for KCBX-FM radio also in San Luis Obispo.